 This can be a popular benefit for classic and vintage scooter and moped enthusiasts who may wish to restore their original machine or use its parts for another restoration project.

+A standard scooter or moped insurance policy will offer cover only for social, domestic or pleasure use.
 If you want to use your machine for business purposes, you will need add the relevant class of business insurance cover.

 If you will be using your machine to get to work, make sure you have moped or scooter commuter bike insurance.